Local Differential Privacy for Regret Minimization in Reinforcement Learning: Other Privacy Preserving Mechanisms

-Compared to the bounds we derived for previous mechanisms there is an additional factor $\sqrt{S}$.
+with $\wt{R}_{k}^{r}(h,s,a) = \sum_{l<k} \wt{R}_{X_{l}}$.
+Finally, with probability at least $1 - \delta/4SA$: { } Compared to the bounds we derived for previous mechanisms there is an additional factor $\sqrt{S}$.
 This comes from using a triangular inequality instead of using concentration inequalities like in previous mechanisms.
-Then thanks to a union bound over the state-action pair and the state-action-next state tuple we have that the Bernoulli mechanism satisfies Def.~\ref{assumption:concentration_privacy} with:
+Then thanks to a union bound over the state-action pair and the state-action-next state tuple we have that the Randomized Response mechanism satisfies Def.~\ref{assumption:concentration_privacy} with:

 \end{proof}